witsyke/ci-taec-discretization-impact/README.md

-# Impact of Data Discretization on Causal Inference for aReal-World Environment-Health Scenario
+# Impact of Data Discretization on Causal Inference for a Real-World Environment-Health Scenario
 This is the supplementary repository for the research on discretization on real world applicatin scenarios conducted as part of the lecture "Causal Inference - Theory and Applications in Enterprise Computing" at the Hasso Plattner Institute in Potsdam.

 ## Package Specifications